struphy-hub/struphy/doc/sections/install.rst

 WARNING: this install is tested only on ``x86_64`` with ``Ubuntu 20.04`` and on the `MPCDF HPC facilities <https://docs.mpcdf.mpg.de/doc/computing/index.html>`_.

-Struphy is not yet released on the `Python Packaging Index <https://pypi.org/>`_, instead we describe here the similar installation from the latest ``.whl`` file.
+Struphy is not yet released on the `Python Packaging Index <https://pypi.org/>`_, coming soon!

+Preliminary Notes:

 Required Linux packages (``.deb``)::